A Postdoctoral Fellow position is available in the laboratory of Leo Wang, MD, PhD, at City of Hope, Duarte, CA.

 - There will likely be some travel to other research labs for collaborations, trainings, & operational expansion.

 - Experience with or willingness to learn cross-discipline techniques such as mass spectrometry, mass cytometry, and/or bioinformatics is highly desired, although the primary focus will be molecular/cellular biology with a focus on cancer and immune development.

 QUALIFICATIONS AND REQUIREMENTS:

-- Ph.D. or equivalent in protein biochemistry or analytical chemistry required.
+- Ph.D. or equivalent in cancer biology, developmental biology, or immunology required.

 - In addition to competitive compensation and benefits, candidates will have the opportunity to learn and develop research publications and presentations.
 Effective candidates will be expected to develop independent projects over time.